paulscherrerinstitute/bsread_cpp/Readme.md

 After the initial configuration you can use the __bsreadInfo__ command to print the current bsread configuration and status on the IOC shell.

 ```
-bsreadInfo default # default is the name of the instance, it rarely needs be different than default
+bsreadInfo 9999 # 9999 is the name of the instance, it rarely needs be different than 9999
 ```

 This command will output something like this (your output will look similar):